MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.DeviceManagement.Actions/Get-MgDeviceManagementCertificateConnectorDetailHealthMetricTimeSeries.md

   - `[WindowsDriverUpdateProfileId <String>]`: key: id of windowsDriverUpdateProfile
   - `[WindowsFeatureUpdateProfileId <String>]`: key: id of windowsFeatureUpdateProfile
   - `[WindowsQualityUpdateProfileId <String>]`: key: id of windowsQualityUpdateProfile
+  - `[ZebraFotaDeploymentId <String>]`: key: id of zebraFotaDeployment

-TIMESERIES `<IMicrosoftGraphTimeSeriesParameter>`: Parameter passed to GetHealthMetricTimeSeries when requesting snapshot time series.
+TIMESERIES <IMicrosoftGraphTimeSeriesParameter>: Parameter passed to GetHealthMetricTimeSeries when requesting snapshot time series.
   - `[(Any) <Object>]`: This indicates any property can be added to this object.
   - `[EndDateTime <DateTime?>]`: End time of the series being requested.
 Optional; if not specified, current time is used.
   - `[MetricName <String>]`: The name of the metric for which a time series is requested.
   - `[StartDateTime <DateTime?>]`: Start time of the series being requested.

 ## RELATED LINKS